lucasammer/duckyscriptParserPico/README.md

 4. upload your circuitpython .uf2 file to your pico once it reconnects
 5. alter the code.py file to be the code.py file from this repository
 6. upload your payload.dd this can be any duckyscript file

+If you do not want the pico to show up as a storage device, do what [this guy on reddit](https://www.reddit.com/r/raspberrypipico/comments/mu73rq/comment/hxpftwl/?utm_source=share&utm_medium=web2x&context=3) said.